SeisComP/main/apps/processing/scevent/plugins/events/regioncheck/descriptions/scevent_regioncheck.rst

 #.
 When :confval:`rc.readEventTypeFromBNA` is inactive, the event type is set
    based on :confval:`rc.eventTypePositive` and :confval:`rc.eventTypeNegative`:

-   #.
-By default the type of all negative events (events within negative regions) is set to "outside of network interest".
+   #. by default the type of all negative events (events within negative regions)
+      is set to "outside of network interest".
       Prepend **accept** to :confval:`rc.regions` to unset the event type for negative events.

-   #. **Positive:** The event type of positive events is set to :confval:`rc.eventTypePositive`.
+   #. **positive:** The event type of positive events is set to :confval:`rc.eventTypePositive`.
       For empty :confval:`rc.eventTypePositive` the type is unset.

-   #. **Negative:** The event type of negative events is set to :confval:`rc.eventTypeNegative`.
+   #. **negative:** The event type of negative events is set to :confval:`rc.eventTypeNegative`.
       The default type for negative events is "outside of network interest".

 Evaluation is made based on the order of the regions names defined in :confval:`rc.regions`.